 Stray dog collection

-It’ll cost more to pick it up the longer it stays.
-Charging days start on the day it is taken to the Bristol Animal Rescue Centre.
+You'll have to pay a fee to cover it's time in kennels.
+It’ll cost more the longer it stays.
+Fees start on the day it's taken to the Bristol Animal Rescue Centre.

 - one day: £59